What Happens with Untreated Sleep Apnea?

 Interrupted breathing and decreased oxygen levels can pose challenges during anesthesia and may prolong recovery times.
 It’s important to note that while sleep apnea can impact these health conditions, treating sleep apnea can also have a positive effect.

 Proper management of sleep apnea by a sleep doctor, like continuous positive airway pressure (CPAP), oral appliance therapy, or lifestyle changes, can reduce the risk.
+People with sleep apnea should understand the serious health risks associated with the condition, including heart disease, high blood pressure, and cognitive impairment, and work with doctors for effective treatment to mitigate these risks.

 How Do You Test for Sleep Apnea?